 Not only does United have competitive award prices for flights to Europe, but their availability is the best because they are a member of Star Alliance.
 Economy round-trip awards are 60,000 United miles, business class awards on United metal are 60-66K miles one-way, and business class awards on partner airlines are 70-77K miles one-way.

-Round-trip flights to Europe in business class can easily run north of $10,000, so spending 115,000 United miles is a fantastic redemption.
-You can get more than half the miles needed for a business class award (or enough for economy class) through the Chase Sapphire Preferred® Card and its latest sign up offer.
+Round-trip flights to Europe in business class can easily run north of $10,000, so spending 120,000-155,000 United miles is a fantastic redemption.
+You can get a great head start on the miles needed for a business class award (or enough for economy class) through the Chase Sapphire Preferred® Card and its latest sign up offer.